Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Coordinate transformations and the set-up

-To elucidate on this let us consider an initial atomic state given by $|\Psi\rangle$ and the Hamiltonian is $\hat{H}=\hat{H}_{0}+\hat{H}_{I}$, with $\hat{H}_{0}$ and $\hat{H}_{I}$ denoting the free and interaction Hamiltonians respectively.
+Here, we consider the atom confined inside the future light region of the Minkowski spacetime.
+To elucidate the above proposition let us consider the initial atom-field state to be $|\Psi\rangle$ and the Hamiltonian is $\hat{H} = \hat{H}_{A} + \hat{H}_{F} + \hat{H}_{I}$, where $\hat{H}_{A}$, $\hat{H}_{F}$, and $\hat{H}_{I}$ denote the free-atomic, free-field, and the interaction Hamiltonian respectively.
 In particular, this Hamiltonian is best expressed in terms of the atomic proper time $\tau$, i.e., with respect to a clock that is comoving with the atom.
-This procedure ensures the avoidance of any non-trivial effects due to atomic motion in its energy levels expressed with respect to $\tau$.
+In this comoving frame, the atomic energy levels do not contain any effects due to their motion.
 However, a question remains -- what will an observer see if it is not comoving with the atom?
 In that scenario, one needs to understand the change in the Hamiltonian corresponding to that specific trajectory.
 In particular, the Schrodinger equation with respect to time $\eta$ will be given by $i\,\partial|\Psi\rangle/ \partial \eta = (\partial\tau/ \partial\eta) \hat{H}|\Psi\rangle$, see \cite{Olson:2010jy}.
 This motivates us to deduce that with respect to time $\eta$, the interaction Hamiltonian is modified by a factor of $(\partial\tau/\partial\eta)$.
-For an atom in the light cone region of the Minkowski spacetime, we consider $\omega_{\eta}$ denotes the angular frequency corresponding to the energy gap, which in turn corresponds to the conformal time $\eta$, i.e., $\omega_{\eta}$ is obtained from $i\,\partial|\Psi\rangle/ \partial \eta = (\partial\tau/ \partial\eta) \hat{H}_{0}|\Psi\rangle$.
-From Eq. \eqref{eq:CT-F} we observe that $\partial\tau/ \partial\eta=e^{a\,\eta/c}$ in the future light cone region.
-Then the interaction Hamiltonian $\hat{H}_{I}(\eta)$ corresponding to time $\eta$ depicting the interaction between the photon and the atom will be given by
+For an atom in the light cone region of the Minkowski spacetime, we consider $\omega_{\eta}$ to be the angular frequency corresponding to the atomic energy gap, which in turn corresponds to the conformal time $\eta$, i.e., $\omega_{\eta}$ is obtained from the redshifted atomic Hamiltonian $(\partial\tau/ \partial\eta) \hat{H}_{A}$.
+We consider the Hamiltonian $\hat{H}_{I}(\eta)$ to denote the interaction between the field and the atom, and realized with respect to time $\eta$.
+This interaction Hamiltonian is considered to be linear in the field operator of arbitrary frequency $\nu$ \cite{Svidzinsky:2018jkp}, an assumption motivated by the earlier works on light-matter interaction \cite{Dicke:1954}.
+It is to be noted that as this Hamiltonian corresponds to time $\eta$, it should be appropriately redshifted by a multiplicative factor $\partial\tau/ \partial\eta$, see \cite{Olson:2010jy}.
+From Eq. \eqref{eq:CT-F} we observe that this redshift factor $\partial\tau/ \partial\eta = e^{a\,\eta/c}$, in the future light cone region.
+This interaction Hamiltonian $\hat{H}_{I}(\eta)$ corresponding to time $\eta$ can then be explicitly expressed as